 The new package travel law

 On 1.
-July 2018, the new package travel law (PRG) comes into force in Austria.
-It will bring a lot of new rules, designed for the digital age and its new ways of travel booking.
+July 2018, the new package travel law (PRG) came into force in Austria.
+It brought a lot of new rules, designed for the digital age and its new ways of travel booking.
 The aim to strengthen and modernise the protection for travellers brings more complexity.

 The following article provides an overview of the new types of package travels covered by the law.

-The law will be applicable to all package travels booked after the 1.
-July 2018.
 Find out more about your rights in case of problems or defects during your journey in our article Your new rights at package travels.
-If you have already booked your summer vacation, the current legal norms apply (read more).

 What are package travels?

-Until now, the definition was rather easy: Package travels last for at least 24 hours or overnight and combine at least two travel services (see details below) for one package price, e.g. transport and accommodation.
+Until now, the definition was rather easy: Package travels combine at least two travel services (see details below) for one package price, e.g. transport and accommodation.
+The tour operator of this package is the contract partner of the traveller for the complete service.

 The new law adds several new options, even though the before mentioned conditions are still necessary in order to constitute a package travel.
 It is all about how a journey was planned and booked.